 Information About Ohio

-As of 2014, Ohio's population was estimated at just over 83 percent white and nearly 13 percent black or African American, based on U.S. Census Bureau figures.
+As of 2019, Ohio's population was estimated at just over 81 percent white and about 13 percent black or African American, based on U.S. Census Bureau figures.
 Most of the population lives in the metro areas of Columbus (the state capital), Cleveland, Akron, Cincinnati and Dayton.

 Ohio summers can be humid and hot, especially toward the southern end of the state.
 The Lake Erie shore area tends to experience cooler summer temperatures, but in winter, this region can be subject to harsh winds and sudden snowstorms.

 Top attractions in Ohio include the Rock and Roll Hall of Fame in Cleveland, Dayton Aviation Heritage National Historic Park and Cedar Point amusement park in Sandusky.
 The state also has several professional sports teams, including the Cincinnati Reds and Bengals, the Columbus Blue Jackets and Crew, and the Cleveland Indians, Browns and Cavaliers.